 High school and college students can prepare for entry into the advertising field by doing some or all of the following:

-Develop a solid knowledge of marketing by taking classes that expose you to theories and strategies for marketing products and services.
+Take classes that expose you to theories and strategies for marketing products and services.

 Devise and execute creative plans to increase attendance at events and expand club membership.

-Engage in as many internships as possible with local marketing, media or advertising firms.
+Engage in as many internships as possible with local marketing, media, or advertising firms.
 Most of these roles will be unpaid so consider coupling a part-time internship with a paid job.

 By preparing in these ways, you’ll distinguish yourself from the competition and lay the foundation for a rewarding career in advertising.

-The Skills Employers Will Look For
+The Skills Employers Seek

 Here's a list of the skills that employers seek when hiring for jobs in advertising.
 Highlight the skills you acquired during your studies, internships, and jobs held during college in your cover letters, resume, and job applications.